thomas-touhey/cahute/docs/internals/links.rst

     * ``CAHUTE_SERIAL_DTR_*`` (DTR hardware control);
     * ``CAHUTE_SERIAL_RTS_*`` (RTS hardware control).

-    :param link: Link to the device.
+    :param medium: Link medium to set the serial parameters to.
     :param flags: Flags to set to the medium.
     :param speed: Speed to set to the medium.
     :return: Error, or :c:macro:`CAHUTE_OK`.